nowtechnologies/open_ozone_chamber/README.md

 * A refrigerator of desired size and an off the shelf ozone generator placed in it.
 * Use the [volume to treatment time converter tool]() to figure out the protocol. :construction:
+* Use the built in timer or connect a ready made AC timer switch.
 * Follow the [instructions here](). :construction:

 ### Semi-professional device for continuous operation

 :warning: It is highly advised for medical environments to build a device with an ozone decomposer to prevent unnecessary ozone accumulation in the building.

-* Use the [volume to treatment time converter tool]() to figure out the protocol. :construction:
 * Follow the [instructions here](). :construction:

 ### How to build the missing ozone generator